Field school 1 and at least 30 ec of the BA1-programme obtained.

 Mode of instruction

-Report in which framework, data and analyses are accounted for.
+Report in which the framework, data and analyses are accounted for.

 Sufficient level of acquired practical skills and a field report that complies with the Faculty standards of field reports (see website).

 A daily report of each field day must be added to the appendix of the field report.